 2. Retrospective therapy

 It’s called retrospective therapy and it’s all about looking back on or remembering things that made or make you happy.
 It’s also where the term or word where retro comes from and it means to be imitative of a style or fashion from the recent past.

-It’s why people love and appreciate old cars, clothes, movies, tea sets and why the second hand shop is always a great place to appreciate the eras of antiques, vintage and retro items.
+It’s why people love and appreciate old cars, clothes, movies, tea sets and why the second-hand shop is always a great place to appreciate the eras of antiques, vintage and retro items.
 Take note of what happens to you when you see retro things, what your reaction is and how you feel when you look at them.
-Guaranteed to give you a smile, take you back and your bound to tell or hear a story.
+Guaranteed to give you a smile, take you back and you’re bound to tell or hear a story.

 I have a vintage champagne glass collection and they are so pretty I can’t possibly use them, they are for looking at because they make me happy.

-Yes, look at the printed photos in the shoe box of photo album. hold them in you hand while they bring back memories that warm your heart.
+Yes, look at the printed photos in the shoe box or photo album.
+Hold them in your hand while they bring back memories that warm your heart.
 Put up some favourite old photos where you can see them, admire and remember those times with a smile on your face.

 Selfie photos have only been a thing since we started taking photos on our phones.

-It doesn’t matter who with, family, friends or work colleagues, find something funny to share, maybe it’s at your teenage pictures or something you saw happen.
-Laughter is great medicine, research shows over and over again that happiness and laughter is imperative to our wellness.
+It doesn’t matter who with, family, friends or work colleagues, find something funny to share, maybe it’s your teenage pictures or something you saw.
+Laughter is great medicine, research shows over and over again that happiness and laughter are imperative to our wellness.